Emerging Traditional Artists Program

 • Audio Recordings: If applicable, submit up to three examples of your work.
 While .mp3 is recommended, all standard file formats are acceptable.
 Publicly accessible URL links to YouTube, Soundcloud, Bandcamp, Spotify, or other similar platforms are also acceptable.

 • Video Recordings: If applicable, submit up to three examples of your work.
-Publicly accessible URL links to YouTube, Vimeo, or other internet sources are acceptable, or hard copies can be sent via CD, DVD, or thumb-drive.
+Publicly accessible URL links to YouTube, Vimeo, or other similar platforms are acceptable.

 Support Materials (Optional): Support materials are optional, but strongly encouraged.
-These materials may be letters of support, newspaper articles, blog posts, podcasts, flyers, or other supplemental materials that speak to the applicant’s proficiency in their art form, their dedication to the traditional culture of their community, the history and context of their art form within their community, etc. These can be submitted as .pdf files or hardcopies.
-Please submit no more than five documents.
+These materials may be letters of support, newspaper articles, blog posts, podcasts, flyers, or other supplemental materials that speak to your proficiency in your art form, your dedication to the traditional culture of your community, the history and context of your art form within your community, etc. Please submit no more than five support materials.

 Review Process

-Panelist Review: An anonymous panel consisting of folklorists, artists, arts professionals, and other individuals with relevant experience will review all applications according to the review criteria.
+An anonymous panel of folklorists, artists, arts professionals, and other individuals with relevant experience will review all applications according to the review criteria.
 Panelists may or may not be familiar with your art form and community, so please be clear and specific in your application.

 Appeals Process